hongping/hongping.github.io/_posts/2025-10-04-vibe-coding-with-gemini-code-assist.md

 As for the AI, I went with **Gemini Code Assist**.
 The main factor?
 It’s free, and Google is generous with the quotas:

-*   **60 requests per minute**
+*   60 requests per minute

-*   **1000 requests per day**
+*   1000 requests per day

 *   A **1 million token context window** for local code base

-That’s plenty of room for vibe coding experiments without worrying about hitting limits.
+That’s plenty of room for simple vibe coding experiments.

 Next, get started!
 I am not really fluent in Javascript - I can read and understand, but to start something from scratch with it, is near impossible for me.
+I think this is a good point to prove how well the LLM handle, as long as I vibe correctly with clear classification - at least I thought.